cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.0.8 (2023-11-09) =
+* Fixed an issue where the processing got stuck when manual WCML prices were entered by users

+= 13.0.7 (2023-11-03) =
+* Added three new price attributes: price excluding VAT/TAX rounded, regular price excluding VAT/TAX rounded and sale price excluding VAT/TAX rounded

+= 13.0.6 (2023-10-18) =
+* Fixed an issue where the plugin did unnecessary jQuery requests on the manage feed page

+= 13.0.5 (2023-10-14) =
+* Fixed an issue where integer 0 values were considered to be empty and not added to feeds

+= 13.0.4 (2023-10-11) =
+* Fixed an issue where filters on empty values no longer worked

+= 13.0.3 (2023-10-11) =
+* Checked for compatibility with WooCommerce 8.2

+= 13.0.2 (2023-10-09) =
+* Made sure that adding a ?currency parameter in the suffix field would not result in two questions marks in the URL

+= 13.0.1 (2023-10-05) =
+* Added support for multiple picture fields for Yandex feeds

+= 13.0.0 (2023-10-04) =
+* Added a feature to filter out reviews from a review feed below a certain rating
+* Solved soms PHP warnings that showed when on PHP 8.1 and creating a Google Review Feed

+= 12.9.9 (2023-10-03) =
+* Fixed an issue where for variable products no slashes were added between color values for Google Shopping feeds

+= 12.9.8 (2023-10-03) =
+* The checkout link template field is being added to the Google Shopping template as a mandatory field mapping
+* Fixed a PHP notice on the manage feeds page for PHP 8.1

+= 12.9.7 (2023-10-02) =
+* Fixed an issue with the saving of the Google Conversion ID

+= 12.9.6 (2023-10-01) =
+* Fixed an issue where the Yoast SEO identifiers where not added to feeds for product variations
+* Fixed a PHP notice on the manage feeds page for PHP 8.1
+* Added an is_array check

+= 12.9.5 (2023-09-14) =
+* Tested for compatibility with WooCommerce 8.1

+= 12.9.4 (2023-09-14) =
+* Added the checkout_link_template field to the Google Shopping template

+= 12.9.3 (2023-09-11) =
+* Fixed some PHP notices

+= 12.9.2 (2023-09-10) =
+* Reversed part of the ACF fix as it caused issues for other users

+= 12.9.1 (2023-09-06) =
+* Fixed an issue where ACF images for simple products where not returning a proper image URL in feeds

+= 12.9.0 (2023-09-05) =
+* Added 5 new fields to the Google Shopping template: Pause, External Seller ID, Lifestyle image link, Certification and 3D model link

+= 12.8.9 (2023-08-31) =
+* Clean-up code
+* Added support for more caching plugins so feed content doesn't get cached

+= 12.8.8 (2023-08-30) =
+* Fixing some issues in the feed preview feature

+= 12.8.7 (2023-08-30) =
+* Added the product feed preview feature

+= 12.8.6 (2023-08-30) =
+* Stripping whitespaces in additional image links

+= 12.8.5 (2023-08-29) =
+* When a product sits in multiple categories the category with the highest category ID is being used for the category path attributes

+= 12.8.4 (2023-08-24) =
+* Fixed an autoload issue that caused problems with Redis Object Caching (thanks Mrsmurf)

+= 12.8.3 (2023-08-21) =
+* Fixed a bug causing issues with the feed processing status (thanks Aaron!)

 = 12.8.2 (2023-08-17) =
 * Fixed the product creation data calculation